ClickHouse/ClickHouse/docs/en/sql-reference/statements/select/index.md

 -   `max_bytes_before_external_sort`
 -   `max_bytes_before_external_group_by`

-For more information, see the section “Settings”.
+For more information, see the section [Settings](../../operations/settings/query-complexity.md).

 It is possible to use external sorting (saving temporary tables to a disk) and external aggregation.

 {## [Original article](https://clickhouse.tech/docs/en/sql-reference/statements/select/) ##}